-You sł prosp nould ectus summary only highlights the more detailed information appearing elsewhere in this prospectus. read this entire prospectus carefully, including the information under the section of this entitled "Risk Factors" and our financial statements and the related notes included elsewhere in ctus, before investing.
-Unles ss otherwise stated in this prospectus, or the context otherwise requires, references to: • "Ladenburg" are to Ladenburg Thalmann & Co.
-Inc., the representative of the underwriters in this offering; • "founder shares" are to shares of our common stock initially purchased by our sponsor in a private placement prior to this offering; • "initial stockholders" are to our sponsor, Ladenburg and certain of its employees and any other holders of our founder shares and representative shares prior to this offering (or their permitted transferees); • "management" or our "management team" are to our officers and directors; • "placement units" are to the units being purchased separately by our sponsor in the private placement, each placement unit consisting of one placement share and one-half of one placement warrant; • "placement shares" are to the shares of our common stock included within the placement units being purchased separately by our sponsor in the private placement; • "placement warrants" are to the warrants included within the placement units being purchased separately by our sponsor in the private placement; and • "private placement" are to the private placement of 175,000 units being purchased by our sponsor (186,250 if the over-allotment option is exercised in full) which will occur simultaneously with the completion of this offering at a purchase price of \$10.00 per unit for a total purchase price of \$1.75 million (or approximately \$1.86 million if the over-allotment option is exercised in full); • "public shares" are to shares of our common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); • "public stockholders" are to the holders of our public shares, including our initial stockholders and management team to the extent our initial stockholders and/or members of our management team purchase public shares, provided that each initial stockholder's and member of our management team's status as a "public stockholder" shall only exist with respect to such public shares; • "public warrants" are to our redeemable warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market, including warrants that may be acquired by our sponsor or its affiliates in this offering or thereafter in the open market); • "representative shares" are to shares of our common stock initially purchased by Ladenburg and certain of its employees in a private placement prior to this offering; • "sponsor" are to Brookline Capital Holdings, LLC, a Delaware limited liability company which is an affiliate of certain of our officers and directors; • "warrants" are to our public warrants and our placement warrants; and • "we," "us," "company" or "our company" are to Brookline Capital Acquisition Corp.
-Unles ss we tell you otherwise, the information in this prospectus assumes that the underwriters will not
+This summary only highlights the more detailed information appearing elsewhere in this prospectus.
+You should read this entire prospectus carefully, including the information under the section of this prospectus entitled "Risk Factors" and our financial statements and the related notes included elsewhere in this prospectus, before investing.

+Unless otherwise stated in this prospectus, or the context otherwise requires, references to:

+- "Ladenburg" are to Ladenburg Thalmann & Co.
+Inc., the representative of the underwriters in this offering; - "founder shares" are to shares of our common stock initially purchased by our sponsor in a private placement prior to this offering; - "initial stockholders" are to our sponsor, Ladenburg and certain of its employees and any other holders of our founder shares and representative shares prior to this offering (or their permitted transferees); - "management" or our "management team" are to our officers and directors; - "placement units" are to the units being purchased separately by our sponsor in the private placement, each placement unit consisting of one placement share and one-half of one placement warrant; - "placement shares" are to the shares of our common stock included within the placement units being purchased separately by our sponsor in the private placement; - "placement warrants" are to the warrants included within the placement units being purchased separately by our sponsor in the private placement; and - "private placement" are to the private placement of 228,250 units being purchased by our sponsor (247,000 if the over-allotment option is exercised in full) which will occur simultaneously with the completion of this offering at a purchase price of \$10.00 per unit for a total purchase price of \$2.28 million (or approximately \$2.47 million if the over-allotment option is exercised in full); - "public shares" are to shares of our common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our initial stockholders and management team to the extent our initial stockholders and/or members of our management team purchase public shares, provided that each initial stockholder's and member of our management team's status as a "public stockholder" shall only exist with respect to such public shares; - "public warrants" are to our redeemable warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market, including warrants that may be acquired by our sponsor or its affiliates in this offering or thereafter in the open market); - "representative shares" are to shares of our common stock initially purchased by Ladenburg and certain of its employees in a private placement prior to this offering; - "sponsor" are to Brookline Capital Holdings, LLC, a Delaware limited liability company which is an affiliate of certain of our officers and directors; - "warrants" are to our public warrants and our placement warrants; and - "we," "us," "company" or "our company" are to Brookline Capital Acquisition Corp.

 Unless we tell you otherwise, the information in this prospectus assumes that the underwriters will not exercise their over-allotment option.
+No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
+Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant.